suchandler96/gem5-NVDLA/bsc-util/nvdla_utilities/README.md

     ```
     python3 get_sweep_stats.py --get-root-dir ../example_usage/experiments/logs/ --out-dir ~/ --out-prefix lenet_demo_sweep_
     ```

+## Automated Script
+This part provides a script to automate the process from "How to get VP debug info" to "Convert VP debug info to NVDLA trace file and memory traces with the utility".
+The script expects Caffe NN models as inputs, and will output the .txn file corresponding to the NN model, together with memory traces.

+The script, `caffe2trace.py`, should be run in a `nvdla/vp` docker container.
+Before running, users should:
+1. Run `apt update && apt install python3 expect` in the docker container for dependencies.
+2. If users want to build the VP on themselves (section 7 in "How to get VP debug info"), the building process should be finished before running this script.
+3. Mount the disk image to gem5-NVDLA/mnt.
+4. An example usage would be:
+    ```
+    python3 caffe2trace.py --model-name lenet --caffemodel example_usage/LeNet/LeNet_caffe_model/lenet_iter_10000.caffemodel --prototxt example_usage/LeNet/LeNet_caffe_model/Lenet.prototxt
+    ```
+please provide absolute path if possible, and make sure to go through the argparse part of the script.

 ## Verify the converted NVDLA register trace file with verilator verification flow and get its memory traces
 This step is to ensure the users that the NVDLA register trace file is extracted correctly, so that using the verification tools in `nvdla/hw` will lead to the same memory access behaviors.
 Several memory accesses very close to each other could have some minor differences in access order, but the number of times each address is accessed should preserve the same.